willharwood/subjectiveimmortality/SOURCES.md

 Is that a real objection to the argument though?
 True, the fact that the universee _is_ finely tuned does not itself imply that there must have been a succession of previous less finely tuned versions.
 But that there was that succession does explain it.

 Note to follow-up: Hume's Philo, Part VIII of Dialogues Concerning Natural Religion, denying the Epicurean hypothesis of endless atoms wandering through endless space and time.

+## Bumps on the Road to Here (from Eternity).
+By Eric Winsberg.

+Boltzmann's suggestion _both_ that the universe as a whole is in thermal equilibrium (heat death), and there really is no direction of time.
+And that this does not preclude local regions (say, a region the size of the observable universe) experiencing a fluctuation in which entropy will decrease, and an apparent arrow of time will appear.
+Entropy returning to average _is_ the arrow of time.
+And all of this continues "forever" (for whatever "forever" means when time is a local and spasmodic phenonenon).

+I have some sympathy with this picture of reality.

+## Recurrence Theorems: A unified account.
+By David Wallace

+Poincare recurrence theorem.

+## The possibility of resurrection.
+By Peter van Inwagen.

+"Mavrodes, as a youth, is identical with Mavrodes, in middle age."

+Attempts to argue against a person being re-created in the future is identical with the person in the present, through considering whether Christian bodily resurrection is feasible, even for God.

+Generally I think his argument boils down to: look at the atoms in your body now.
+They are there _because you have lived up until this moment_, that's why this iron atom is at the centre of this haemoglobin protein, this is a whole history and purpose to it.
+Say in the future God collects the exact atoms of which you were composed and reforms you from them, in the exact positions they were in.
+Now, you have a person who looks identical, who would feel identical too; yet they are not.
+Their atoms are not there because of _life_, they are there because they were put there.
+The puspose is missing.

+He uses the analogy of a book penned by Augustine, which is then burned.
+Even if the atoms of the burned manuscript were collected together and used to create an exact copy of the manuscript, it would still be a copy.
+The atoms would not be in their positions because Augustine put them there in the process of writing; they would be put there because a scientist put them there.
+(Albeit, a scientist who put them there _because_ Augustine put them there.)

+# Some random arguments

+The first cause argument has two versions.
+One through history, one in the present.

+The historical first cause, time t+1 is created by time t.
+What happened at t=0?
+(Creator needed at that time; needed no longer after it.)
+    What if the past is infinite.
+How did time ever reach the present..?

+The present argument: my hand is supported by my arm, which is supported by my shoulder, my body, the chair, the earth, etc. Doesn't this chain of support require a _current_ first support?
+Doesn't it, unlike the historical first cause above, require a first-supporter to still exist?
+    Gridlock!
+Da Vinci's self-supporting bridge.
+    If the chair were to disappear, my arm would not fall immediately.
+My body would fall first.
+There would be a delay.
+    If the sun were to disappear no one would notice for over eight minutes!